 Throughout her career, Dr. Suzanne Bruce has been a pacesetter.
 Before establishing her own dermatology practice and becoming one of the leading dermatologists in Houston, Texas, she attended the Baylor University College of Medicine as the only female faculty member in the dermatology department.

-Dr. Bruce has remained at the forefront of medical and cosmetic dermatology for more than 30 years, both as president of Suzanne Bruce & Associates and as a consultant and trainer for some of the world’s leading drug, cosmeceutical, and laser companies.
-A board-certified dermatologist, she has received numerous honors, including being named a Super Doctor by Texas Monthly for 11 consecutive years.
+Dr. Bruce has remained at the forefront of medical and cosmetic dermatology for more than 30 years, has built up her own practice, and continues to serve as a consultant and trainer for some of the world's leading drug, cosmeceutical, and laser companies.
+A board-certified dermatologist, she has received numerous honors, including being named a Super Doctor by Texas Monthly for 17 consecutive years.

 At the end of her residency, she accepted an offer to remain at Baylor as an instructor in the Department of Dermatology.
 She continued serving on the faculty, both as an assistant and associate professor, before serving 4 years as Assistant Dean in the Office of Student Affairs.

 As a leader in the field of both cosmetic and medical dermatology, Dr. Bruce is committed to being active in clinical studies, particularly with treatments that directly benefit her patients.
-In that spirit of supporting ongoing developments, she created The Center for Skin Research, now under the umbrella of her dermatology practice.
+In that spirit of supporting ongoing developments, she created The Center for Skin Research, now known as the Austin Institute of Clinical Research (AICR) - Houston.

 In addition to building a successful practice that includes practitioners at the top of their fields, Dr. Bruce is a member of the American Society for Dermatologic Surgery, American Society for Laser Medicine and Surgery, Texas Dermatological Society, and Houston Dermatological Society.
 She is also a member of the Leaders Society of the Dermatology Foundation, a former Vice President of the Texas Dermatological Society, and a former President of the Houston Dermatological Society.